wilson-ye-chen/aqua/README.md

 The dataset used in the empirical studies of this paper contains observations of one-minute prices and end-of-day (EOD) returns for ten major international stock indices.

 ## Availability
 The raw data (prior to cleaning) can be accessed via the Thomson Reuters Tick History (TRTH) database.
-APIs for connecting to TRTH are available for many programming languages: [see here](https://developers.thomsonreuters.com/thomson-reuters-tick-history-trth).
+APIs for connecting to TRTH are available for many programming languages: [here](https://developers.thomsonreuters.com/thomson-reuters-tick-history-trth).
 The cleaned data used for the empirical studies can be found in this repository.
 The steps taken to clean the raw data are documented in Section 5.1.

 ## Description
 One-minute price series of ten major stock indices: S&P 500 (SPX), Dow Jones Industrial Average (DJIA), NASDAQ Composite (Nasdaq), FTSE 100 (FTSE), DAX, CAC 40 (CAC), Nikkei Stock Average 225 (Nikkei), Hang Seng (HSI), Shanghai Composite (SSEC), and All Ordinaries (AORD).
 The sample period starts on January 3, 1996 and ends on May 24, 2016.

 Links to data:

-Compressed CSV files for the raw data (both one-minute and EOD prices): [here](https://github.com/wilson-ye-chen/aqua/tree/master/src/ppr/data/csv.gz).
+* Compressed CSV files for the raw data (both one-minute and EOD prices): [here](https://github.com/wilson-ye-chen/aqua/tree/master/src/ppr/data/csv.gz).

-MATLAB binary files (MAT) for the cleaned one-minute price series: [here](https://github.com/wilson-ye-chen/aqua/tree/master/src/ppr/data).
+* MATLAB binary files (MAT) for the cleaned one-minute price series: [here](https://github.com/wilson-ye-chen/aqua/tree/master/src/ppr/data).

-The cleaned one-minute price series for a single index is stored in 'pricedata_<index>.mat', where <index> is the abbreviated name of the index.
+The cleaned one-minute price series for a single index is stored in 'pricedata_`<index>`.mat', where `<index>` is the abbreviated name of the index.
 Each file contains the following variables:
 * 'D' - dates.
 * 'T' - time-stamp of each price.
 * 'iD' - date index of each price.